wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

 Configure Kibana
 ----------------

-Once the script finishes, Kibana will be ready to use if it was installed on the same server as Elasticsearch.
+Once the script finishes, Kibana will be ready to use it if it was installed on the same server as Elasticsearch.
 In case of having installed Kibana **on a different server** the following steps must be done:

 #.
 Copy the ``certs.tar`` file from the Elasticsearch’s node into the server where Kibana has been installed.
 It can be copied using ``scp``.
 This guide assumes that the file is placed in ~/ (home user folder):